Everything you need to know about Snorkelling with Sea Lions in La Paz

 A complete guide to ethically swimming with Sea Lions in La Paz, Baja California Sur, Mexico !

 This post may contain affiliate links, which means we might earn a small commission on anything purchased through these links at no extra cost to you.
-Learn more on our Disclaimer page.
+Learn more on our disclaimer page.

 Snorkelling with sea lions can be a once in a lifetime opportunity and, to some, more exciting than swimming with larger well-known species (like whale sharks).
-The waters around La Paz offer some of the best snorkelling conditions in the world and also contain two locations that are home to large sea lion colonies, who use the waters to rest and breed.
+The waters around La Paz offer some of the best snorkelling conditions in the world and also contain two locations that are home to large sea lion colonies, which use the waters to rest and breed.
 Swimming with sea lions in the wild is unlike any other marine experience we’ve had, so we wanted to share with you everything you need to know about taking a La Paz sea lion tour and what it’s like to be in the water with such graceful and unique creatures.

 Time needed: 1 day.